 Day six was a breeze; I had it down and I did a long stretch of two hours standing with no sitting whatsoever.
 And then I sat, and I didn’t want to get up, but I did eventually and made it for a total of five.
 I did the same on the seventh day, although my specific task load that day made it a little harder.
-I was confident at that point I could probably continue working standing up, although I was equally confident that it would take more comfortable shoes to do it.
+At that point I felt I could probably continue working standing up, although I was equally confident that it would take more comfortable shoes to do it.

 I tracked my health statistics throughout this and I didn’t find anything really changed, which really makes me question tropes like “your good cholesterol goes down 20% as soon as you sit.”
-I didn’t check cholesterol but my blood pressure and heart rate weren’t terribly affected, once you discount the upward spikes that come with feeling achy.
+It wasn’t possible for me to check cholesterol but my blood pressure and heart rate weren’t terribly affected, once you discount the upward spikes that come with feeling achy.

-Bottom line, I don’t think standing desks are a total waste of time, and I doubt that the idea that a lot of sitting’s bad for you is a total myth either.
+I doubt that the idea that a lot of sitting’s bad for you is a total myth.
 I do think that if you can spend 1-2 hours a day standing you are much better off than if you’re in the same position for eight hours straight.
-I used to literally find that ten hours had passed while I was in the chair working, and now I think that I’m a lot better off making sure I stand up and move around.
+There were times I used to literally find that ten hours had passed while I was in the chair working, and now I think that I’m a lot better off making sure I stand up and move around.